kristi0403/the_taste/README.md

 ##Deployment

-Platform used to deploy the project is Github through github pages.
 Used git add to add files and after that git commit to coment the files addeted and deleted and git push at the end to move the files to the github pages.
+Heroku was conected to github throug github pages so every time you push updates on Heroku aswell

-The final project deployment is been done by Heroku
+The final project deployment is been done by Heroku:
     1.The following section describes the process to deploy this project to Heroku.
     2.Ensure all required technologies are installed locally, as per the requirements.txtfile.
     3.Via Linux Terminal, login to Heroku, using 'heroku login' command.
 Input Heroku login details.